chinmoykk3/spotify-clone-frontend/README.md

 ## Notes

 This is a frontend-only clone created for educational purposes.
-It doesn't include actual music playback functionality or backend integration.